imrandar/learnAnalytics-Buildingacomputervisionapplicationusingcustomvisionservice/index.md

 Finally, before arriving at the workshop, we expect you to have configured the following for Custom Vision:

 * Training API Key: The training API key allows you to create, manage and train Custom Vision project programmatically.
-You can obtain a key by creating a new project at [https://customvision.ai](https://customvision.ai) and then clicking on the ``setting'' gear in the top right.
+You can obtain a key by creating a new project at [https://customvision.ai](https://customvision.ai) and then clicking on the "setting" gear in the top right.

 # Agenda